seriyps/mtproto_proxy/README.md

 this may make proxy slower, it can start to consume bit more CPU, will be vulnerable to replay attacks, but will use less RAM.
+You should also avoid `max_connections` policy because it uses RAM to track connections.

 If your server have lots of RAM, you can make it faster (users will get higher uppload/download speed), it will use less CPU and will be better protected from replay attacks, but will use more RAM: